 By default, FreeBSD servers do not allow

-ssh logins for the root account.
-On DigitalOcean, this policy has been supplemented to tell users to log in with the freebsd account.
+ssh logins for the root account using a password.
+Although the public key authentication would work, On DigitalOcean, this policy has been supplemented to tell users to log in with the freebsd account.

 Because the root user account is inaccessible over SSH, it is relatively safe to set a root account password.
 While you will not be able to use this to log in through SSH, you can use this password to log in as root through the DigitalOcean web console.